 A young child’s growth needs a lot of different sensory stimulation for normal development.
 Skin contact, or physical touch such as hugging, is one of the most important stimulation required to grow a healthy brain and a strong body.

-Researchers found that when institutionalized infants received an additional 20 min of tactile stimulation (touch) per day for 10 weeks, they subsequently scored higher on developmental assessments.
+Researchers found that when institutionalized infants received an additional 20 min of tactile stimulation (touch) per day for 10 weeks, they subsequently scored higher on developmental assessments2.

 Studies also found that not all types of touch are beneficial.
-Only a nurturing touch like gentle hugging can provide positive stimulation a young brain needs to grow healthily.
+Only a nurturing touch like gentle hugging can provide positive stimulation a young brain needs to grow healthily3,4.

 2. Hugs Help Kids Grow.